hllywdunddnnpnt/web-mexican-sun/README.md

 		});
 ```

-1c.
-When you iterate through the list results you need to add the returned data to the datalist, the **select_func_WMS** function will return the data, so you need to call it and pass the */"item"/* and */"page"/* variables
+  3  When you iterate through the list results you need to add the returned data to the datalist, the **select_func_WMS** function will return the data, so you need to call it and pass the *"item"* and *"page"* variables

 ```JAVASCRIPT
 	datalist.push(